 If you are camping next to a stream or small river then you can utilize this to your best ability.
 You can put your beers in a bag, add something heavy to weigh the bag down and then leave it a few feet below the surface of the water.
-The deeper the better, but just be careful around water so not to get into problems.
+The deeper the better, but just be careful around water so as not to get into problems.

 This tip has come in hand when I was camping in the north of Scotland and again in Germany.
 I ended up submerging 4 plastic bags with beers and tied little ribbons to them so we could find them in the stream.

-Something to keep in mind is that this tip might not be suitable for nighttime as it would be very dangerous and silly to retrieve beers from deep water in darkness.
-I usually retrieve some beers for during the night and bury them using the tip above so not to get into any issues.
+Something to keep in mind is that this tip might not be suitable for nighttime as it would be very dangerous and silly to retrieve beers from deep water in the darkness.
+I usually retrieve some beers during the night and bury them using the tip above so as not to get into any issues.